 This technological convergence is expected to bring about a paradigm shift in favor of an infrastructure that is more effective, responsive, and scalable.
 It is revolutionizing how data is processed, stored, and delivered.

-In this article, we will talk about how next-gen architecture harmonizes edge computing and cloud servers.
+In this article, we will talk about how next-gen architecture harmonizes edge computing and cloud migration services.

 The Development of Cloud Servers and Edge Computing